attilacsontos/OSD4ISO/Building_a_community_centered_documentation/Editor/Editors_usage_for_Markdown_writing.md

 ### 5.6.
 Notepad++

-It is a very popular and open-source text editor which can be downloaded and used for free.
+It is a very popular and open-source text editor foe Windows, which can be downloaded and used for free.
 It is worth knowing that Notepad++ is an editing program prepared to support several programming languages and document types and was primarily designed for programmers.

 ![](http://hdoc.csirt-tooling.org/uploads/upload_d9e497513717d47ca848d60adf55131e.png)